liutj9/ComPeer/Readme.md

-## ComPeer: A Generative Conversational Agent in Proactive Peer Support
+## ComPeer: A Generative Conversational Agent for Proactive Peer Support

 The architecture of the agent in the submission of UIST' 2024: **ComPeer: A Generative Conversational Agent in Proactive Peer Support**.